basspale/NS_superfluid_factors/README.md

+# Neucleon superfluid reduction factors

-# Crosschecking fitting formulas of various superfluid reduction factors of nucleons.
+Crosschecking fitting formulas of various superfluid reduction factors of nucleons.

 ## What is reduction factor?
 The thermal property of neutron star (NS) is greatly influenced by the nucleon (neutron and/or proton) superfluidity, which makes energy gap above the Fermi surface.